determined-ai/determined/docs/setup-cluster/on-prem/options/deploy.rst

 the cluster will automatically make the specified directory available to tasks on the cluster as ``./shared_fs``.
 If ``--auto-work-dir`` is not specified, the cluster will default to mounting your home directory.
-This will allow you to access your local preferences and any relevant files stored in the specified directory with the cluster's notebooks, shells, and tensorboard tasks.
+This will allow you to access your local preferences and any relevant files stored in the specified directory with the cluster's notebooks, shells, and TensorBoard tasks.
 To disable this feature, use:

 .. code::